Authority bias: Gender

 Evidence also suggests that gender can be important in signifying an authority figure.
-A subset of authority bias, namely gender-authority bias explains how in particular, women may be more susceptible to authority bias than males.
+A subset of authority bias, namely gender-authority bias, explains how, in particular, women may be more susceptible to authority bias than males.
 In addition to women being more influenced by authority figures than males, female authority figures may be less influential than their male counterparts.
 Research has shown that both men and women associated men with high authority roles and women with low authority roles, showing how gender can signify an authority figure and subsequently influence authority bias.
-As a result, confirmation bias may also play a role here in what people interpret to be a characteristic of an authority figure; as many associate higher-authority roles with males, confirmation bias suggests that people will tend to look for, favor, interpret a recall information that fits with this belief, perpetuating this bias, reinforcing the idea of males being more legitimate as authority figures.
+As a result, confirmation bias may also play a role here in what people interpret to be a characteristic of an authority figure; as many associate higher-authority roles with males, confirmation bias suggests that people will tend to look for, favor, interpret or recall information that fits with this belief, perpetuating this bias, reinforcing the idea of males being more legitimate as authority figures.
 Gender-authority bias has been demonstrated across a variety of real-world sectors.
 In politics, research into leadership using the Implicit Association Test (IAT) found that female political leaders tend to face greater resistance to their authority in comparison to their male counterparts.
 Authority bias is therefore strengthened when an authority figure is male instead of female in politics.
 In finance, males are often favored as authority figures, being perceived to have greater control of resources, and able to make better decisions, demonstrated by the fact that they hold higher positions and on average earn 66% more than females in the finance industry.
 Research also suggests that women are more susceptible to authority bias, as they are more influenced than men by hearing fake news from an authority figure.